tonyfettes/fcitx5.nvim/README.md

 }
 ```

-Then, check if Wayland Input method frontend is disabled in Fcitx5
+Then, check if corresponding Input method frontend is disabled in Fcitx5
 configuration, if your terminal/GUI support that.
 Otherwise, your terminal/GUI
 will capture your keystrokes and sent them to Fcitx5 instead of Neovim.